From the author: A kingdom is threatened. A young prince approaches a druid for help. He learns of strange magic. A legend begins.

 He can’t even discern his own name in the tangle.
 Arturus.

-Perhaps if he'd learnt all this when he was young, he thinks, he could have defeated his enemies without needing help.
+Perhaps if he'd learnt all this when he was young, he could have defeated his enemies without needing help.

 But he didn't.